perxpective/Cybersecurity-Therapy/SC/SC Topic 8  - Authentication and Authorization.md

 | Truly stateless REST endpoint             | REST endpoints state based                         |

 ### CSRF Attacks
-- Allows an attacker to induce users to perform actions that they do not intend to perform on a web service they are already authenticated to
+- Allows an attacker to induce users to perform actions that they do not intended to perform on a web service they are already authenticated to
 - Make use of automated sending session cookies by web browsers to bypass the same origin policy designed to prevent web servers from interfacing with one another

 ![](https://i.imgur.com/NC0fu7G.png)